jasonwenlee/Clone/README.md

 - Add new entries and saving them as entities in the database using Core Data.
 - Delete existing entries entities from the database.
 - Filter entries in list by search term.
+- Add attachments to entries.

 ## To Do
-- Add attachments to entries.
 - Sorting entries.
 - Implement simple Sign In screen.
 - Implement simple network request to GCP to save entries in a remote database.

+## Bugs
+- Adding attachments to a new entry create duplicate entries.